Ethical Trade Policy Statement:

 CED Stone Group are a market leading UK based supplier of natural stone and hard landscaping products.
-Operating from six main sites and trading for over 40 years, we import finished materials from source factories based mainly in China, India, Portugal, Spain and Italy.
-Through our trading relationships and collaboration with independent bodies, we have formed a deep understanding of the many ethical and social issues occurring in these countries and how they can impact negatively on workers in our supply chains.
+Operating from six main UK sites and trading for over 40 years, we import finished materials from source factories based mainly in China, India, Portugal, Spain and Italy.
+Through our trading relationships and collaboration with independent bodies, we have formed a detailed understanding of the many ethical and social issues impacting these countries and how they can impact negatively, on workers in our supply chains.

 As an organisation we are fully committed to trading in a responsible manner.
 It is our intention to constantly address the social concerns connected to our industry and continue to implement changes to ensure that we are fulfilling our obligations as an accountable and conscientious business.
 This policy identifies the criteria and general practices that we adopt and comply with in order to deliver ethical services and products that our customers can trust.

-The Covid19 pandemic has heightened the risk factors at factory level across our supply chain and makes our commitment and proactive actions even more important than before.
-Health and Safety of the workers during this time is paramount and ensuring our trading partners optimise factory layout for practising social distancing is crucial.
+The ongoing disruption caused by the Covid19 pandemic has heightened the risk factors at factory level across our supply chain and makes our commitment and proactive actions even more important than before.
+Health and Safety of the workers during this time is paramount and ensuring our trading partners optimise factory layout for practicing social distancing is crucial.
 As well as providing sufficient facilities for hand washing and supplying ample cleaning and disinfecting products to help avoid transmission of the virus.
 Covid19 protocols are now prioritised across our ethical strategy.

-• It is pre-requisite that all our Tier 1 suppliers commit fully to the ETI Base-Code of labour standards and sign up to say they will adopt the Code in full.
+• It is pre-requisite that all our tier 1 suppliers commit fully to the ETI Base-Code of labour standards and sign up to say they will adopt the Code in full.
 They must also confirm that they will abide by local and national labour laws in their work place.
-We recognise that suppliers in some countries face significant, often deeply entrenched, challenges to meet all the standards.
-We support our suppliers to comply and collaborate on several projects; such as financing the distribution of good quality protection equipment and work-wear to factories in China and arranging training programmes on H&S and HR practices to production centres in India.
+We recognize that suppliers in some countries face significant, often deeply entrenched, challenges to meet all the standards.
+We support our suppliers to comply and collaborate on several projects; such as financing the distribution of good quality protection equipment and work-wear to factories in China and arranging training programmes on H&S and HR practices to production centers in Indian and China.

 • We have a structured programme of SMETA based audits which we carry-out at factories in our supply chain.
 These inspections are audited on both the ETI Base-Code of labour standards and relevant local and Country specific employment laws.